 Overnight Camp - $870

 Alexandra Parsons (Fashion Design) earned her B.F.A. in Fashion Design from the Savannah College of Art and Design, and studied Fabric Design at the University of Georgia.
 She currently lives in New York City, and works on her own clothing label, which has been sold at a local boutique and was featured on MTV.
 Alexandra previously held internships with Anne Barge, the prestigious Atlanta-based bridal designer, and JonValdi Couture (now Germán Valdivia) in New York City.
 While studying at SCAD-Atlanta, she founded a student fashion organization called Fashion Haus Atlanta, and served as a designer and organizer in several fashion shows.
-This is Alexandra's fifth year as a Summer Academy instructor.
+This is Alexandra's ninth year as a Summer Academy instructor.